Metadata in digital audio files. What is it?

 - Good practice & improve workflow: don’t rely on others!

-Again, here we are talking about pre-release metadata: the information that lives directly in your audio files.
+This article covers pre-release metadata: the information that lives directly in your audio files.
 These are the parts that people will see when you share files directly or through file-sharing platforms.
+This is not the same metadata that you will be asked for when submitting to your digital distributor.

 Stay tuned for part II on why metadata matters post-release.
 For now, get yourself warmed up with Striving for Metadata Standardisation with Jessica Von Hertsenberg (formerly of Partisan Records, now of ByteDance).